coronalabs/corona-docs/markdown/guide/distribution/localization/index.markdown

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Disclaimer</div>

 Changing the device settings must be done entirely at your own risk, especially in regards to language settings.
 If you change the device language, ensure that you understand the options and menus that will allow you to revert the device to your native language.
-Corona&nbsp;Labs cannot be held responsible for any settings changes that are conducted without reasonable caution.
+Solar2D&nbsp;Labs cannot be held responsible for any settings changes that are conducted without reasonable caution.

 </div>